 Utah Woman Charged With Lewdness After Being Topless In Her Own Home

-Attorneys for the ACLU of Utah argued this week that the statute under which Tilli Buchanan, 27, was charged is unconstitutional, and have asked a judge to drop the charges against her and change the state law.
+Attorneys for the American Civil Liberties Union of Utah argued this week that the statute under which Tilli Buchanan, 27, was charged is unconstitutional, and they have asked a judge to drop the charges against her and change the state law.

-Buchanan and her husband had been installing drywall in the garage, and had taken off their shirts that were itchy from the fibers, she told The Salt Lake Tribune.
+Buchanan and her husband had been installing drywall in the garage and had taken off their shirts that were itchy from the fibers, she told The Salt Lake Tribune.

 When her stepchildren, aged 9, 10 and 13, walked in, she "explained she considers herself a feminist and wanted to make a point that everybody should be fine with walking around their house or elsewhere with skin showing," her lawyers wrote in court documents, The Associated Press reports.